fatihsirin/splunk-tutorial/search-commands/transforming/chart.md

 - https://docs.splunk.com/Documentation/Splunk/8.0.2/SearchReference/Chart
 # Description
-- The `chart` command is a transforming command that returns results in a table which can then be displayed in a chart
+- Display the statistical function outputs as columns in the table and display the values returned by the split-by clause (i.e. `BY`) as rows
+    - If there is no `BY` clause, then `chart` returns exactly one row whose values are aggregations of the column values
-- The `chart` command requires that a statistical function be supplied to it
+- The `chart` command requires that at least one statistical function is supplied to it
 # Syntax
 - This command is similar to the `stats` command
 # Examples